Ancestral Womb and Postpartum Care Program

 First Moon is our coming-of-age circle for young people of color, guided by Indigenous adult leaders and held as a sacred, celebratory transition into adolescence.
 We welcome youth entering or moving through puberty—including those who haven’t begun bleeding—to connect with ancestral knowledge, body literacy, practical skills, and community care.
 Circles meet monthly with separate cohorts for ages 9–11 and 12–14.

 This offering is free of charge to families.
 Our 2025–26 cohort is currently closed.
-For more information, please email Josie, First Moon Co-Lead, at josie@midwifecollective.org.
+For more information, please email Josie, First Moon Co-Lead directly.

 AWPC Garden

-Our Medicinal Garden nourishes our relationship with our Earth and the plant beings who generously share their wisdom, teachings, and medicine with us.
+Our Medicinal Garden nourishes our relationship with the Earth and the plant beings who generously share their wisdom, teachings, and medicine with us.

-The AWPC Medicinal Garden is guided by our Concilio member Christina Lopez and her family is located at her home, the Cavez Homestead, and tended to with the support of our friends at DAR and the AWPC cohort.
-This land is home to many of the plants that are essential to our Cerrada de Caderas offerings and our teachings year round.
+The garden is guided by our Concilio member Christina Lopez and her family at their home, the Cavez Homestead.
+The garden is also supported by our friends at DAR and our AWPC cohort.
+This land is home to many of the plants that are essential to our Cerrada de Caderas offerings and teachings year round.

-We hope to receive additional funds and support to build a traditional Temazcalli, bring elders to share more of these sacred teachings, and to support the community in receiving.
-The ceremonies run around $300-$500.
-This covers the cost of herbs, traditional faja/hip support band, wood, food, and time.
-We hope to have extra funding to support those that want to receive the offering but are unable to pay out of pocket.
+We hope to receive additional funds and support to build a traditional Temazcalli, bring elders to share more of these sacred teachings, and to support the community in receiving Cerradas.